redis/docs/content/operate/rs/security/access-control/create-roles/create-db-roles.md

     - Select **+ Add Redis ACL** to create a new Redis ACL.

 1. Enter a descriptive name for the Redis ACL.
-This will be used to reference the ACL rule to the role.
+This will be used to associate the ACL rule with the role.

 1. Define the ACL rule.
 For more information about Redis ACL rules and syntax, see the [Redis ACL overview]({{<relref "/operate/rs/security/access-control/create-roles/redis-acl-overview">}}).